 Keep in mind that it’s also very important to talk with your doctor before making any changes to your diet to ensure your nutritional needs are met.

 You may also want to consider increasing your intake of vegetables to get the necessary amount of vitamins and minerals.

 Some foods to eat on the adrenal fatigue diet include:

 - protein sources, like lean meats, fish, eggs, dairy, nuts, and legumes

 - whole grains

-- low-sugar fruits
+- relatively low-sugar fruits

 - sea salt in moderation

-If you begin to experience any adverse symptoms or if the diet has made your condition worse, visit your doctor immediately.
+If you begin to experience any adverse symptoms or if the diet makes your condition worse, visit your doctor immediately.